Tewksbury Township, New Jersey: Local government

 Tewksbury Township is governed under the Township form of government, one of 141 municipalities (of the 564) statewide governed under this form.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
-At an annual reorganization meeting, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor.
+At an annual reorganization meeting held in January, the Township Committee selects one of its members to serve as Mayor and another as Deputy Mayor, each serving a one-year term.

-As of 2023, members of the Tewksbury Township Committee are Mayor Andrea B. Maranca (R, term on township committee and as mayor ends December 31, 2022), Deputy Mayor Jean Frankel (R, term on committee ends 2023; term as deputy mayor ends 2022), Dana D. Desiderio (R, 2024), Peter L. Melick (R, 2024) and William J. Voyce (R, 2022).
+As of 2023, members of the Tewksbury Township Committee are Mayor Jean Frankel (I, term on township committee and as mayor ends December 31, 2023), Deputy Mayor William J. Voyce (R, term on committee ends 2025; term as deputy mayor ends 2023), Dana D. Desiderio (R, 2024), Andrea B. Maranca (R, 2025) and Peter L. Melick (R, 2024).

 In 2018, the township had an average property tax bill of $14,367, the highest in the county, compared to an average bill of $8,767 statewide.

 Federal, state and county representation

 Tewksbury Township is located in the 7th Congressional District and is part of New Jersey's 23rd state legislative district.
-Prior to the 2011 reapportionment following the 2010 Census, Tewksbury Township had been in the 24th state legislative district.